mcosovic/FactorGraph.jl/README.md

 It includes:

-- Gaussian and discrete factor graph construction
+- Gaussian and discrete model guides
-- Iterative sum-product and min-sum belief propagation
+- Iterative and tree-structured inference
-- Forward-backward inference on tree-structured graphs
+- Domain examples and graph visualization
-- Dynamic graph updates and stale-inference checks
+- Dynamic graph updates and validation helpers
-- API references for types, graphs, inference, validation, and printing helpers
+- API references and release notes

 ## License